 1 INTRODUCTION

+With the maturity of search technologies and the rapid development of artificial intelligence nowadays, biometric identification technology is gradually showing its high commercial value and market prospect.
+The perfection and popularization of hardware have paved the way for the development of intelligent software, and the superiority of AI technology has gradually emerged in various fields, such as web application.
+In this report, the goal is to introduce how a web application named Online Quiz System which combines facial recognition is developed.

 Regarded as an important subsystem of a school ERP system, Online Quiz System plays an important role in helping schools and training institutions to allocate teaching resources and maximize students' and instructors' utilization.
-The scope of the project is defined as an Online Quiz System which is integrated with face recognition technologies.
-The highlight of this project is that it not only features with traditional functionalities of Online Quiz System but also integrates the latest technologies of continuous biometric authentication when users are doing the quiz.
+It not only features with traditional functionalities of Online Quiz System but also integrates the latest technologies of continuous biometric authentication when users are doing the quiz.

+This report covers fore sections: Project Details and Methodology Section which gives information about the definition of the system, the methodology used to develop the entire system, the architecture including system architecture and module description, the platform and the design; Experimental Setup Section indicates implementation details, work breakdown structure, testing and findings, Challenges.
+Finally, conclsion is

 2 PROJECT DETAILS AND METHODOLOGY